DanPen/js-sheets/README.md

 # Usage
 - Hit `=` on a blank cell to quickly change the cell type to function and prefix it with `return `.
+- Autofill works just like in Excel.
+Drag the bottom handle to copy your function to new cells.
+Cell references are changed automatically.